-A variety of microorganisms living in the human gastrointestinal tract are called intestinal microflora.
+We call a variety of microorganisms living in the human gastrointestinal tract intestinal microflora.
 Most of them are bacteria of the colon, mainly represented by bifidobacteria and lactobacilli.
 These are probiotic microorganisms that are important for human health and perform many of the functions necessary to ensure healthy functioning of the body.
-The main ones are the following:

-Pathogenic or conditionally pathogenic microorganisms, which are typically suppressed by the bacteria as mentioned earlier that are friendly to the body are also present in the intestine.
-However, many factors associated with the daily existence of a person, his habits, the environment, diseases and medications are taken may adversely affect the intestinal microflora, disrupting its balance.
+We typically should suppress pathogenic or conditionally pathogenic microorganisms by the bacteria that are friendly to the body and present in the intestine, as mentioned earlier.
+However, many factors associated with the daily existence of a person, his habits, the environment, diseases and taken medications may adversely affect the intestinal microflora, disrupting its balance.

-We should balance and diverse it, using mainly natural products: for example, meat, not sausage; fruit, and not candy.
-When cooking, preference should be given to boiling, stewing, baking.
+We should balance and diverse it, using mainly natural products such as meat, not sausage; fruit, and not candy.
+When cooking, we should give preference to boiling, stewing, baking.
 Fats, ready-to-eat store meals, sugary drinks, and sweet pastries are subject to restrictions.

-The most essential component of nutrition, contributing to the maintenance of intestinal microflora in a healthy state, are dairy products of low-fat content: kefir, yoghurt without additives, ryazhenka.
+An essential component of nutrition, contributing to the maintenance of intestinal microflora in a healthy state, are dairy products of low-fat content: kefir, yoghurt without additives, ryazhenka.
 They contain the body’s necessary bacteria and create a favourable environment in the intestine for the suppression of pathogenic microorganisms, thereby helping probiotics to perform their functions of immune protection successfully.

 Intestinal microflora and immune system ensure our health.
 For example, colonic irrigation allows us to restore the healthy microflora of the bowel.
 Besides, experienced professionals carry colon hydrotherapy out in our clinic situated in central London.